neokree/MaterialNavigationDrawer/README.md

 <h3>Limitations</h3>
 Actually, this library have some limitations:
-- There are no possibility to add separators
 - There are no possibility to choose the color of section

 These problems are currently in development